Online graduate environmental and water resource engineering and science programs at KU

 Development decisions impact the environment, water quality and the lives of people in the region.
-Environmental engineers help balance economic and environmental needs for civil engineering projects, as well as overall sustainability.
-An environmental engineer working in water resource helps measure a project’s environmental impact on water resources, such as aquifers, rivers or lakes—as well as a project’s effect on local economy and public health.
+Environmental engineers and scientists help balance economic and environmental needs for civil engineering projects, as well as overall sustainability.
+An environmental expert working in water resource helps measure a project’s environmental impact on water resources, such as aquifers, rivers or lakes—as well as a project’s effect on local economy and public health.

-An environmental engineer working in water resource might apply their knowledge in the following ways:
+An environmental engineer or scientist working in water resource might apply their knowledge in the following ways:

-What does an environmental engineer do with a water resource graduate degree?
+What does an environmental engineer or scientist do with a water resource graduate degree?

-Environmental engineers use a water resource specialization in a variety of fields, including air quality, water quality, solid and hazardous waste, stormwater treatment and wetlands management.
+They use their water resource specialization in a variety of fields, including air quality, water quality, solid and hazardous waste, stormwater treatment and wetlands management.

 What graduate environmental and water resource programs are available at KU?